LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Corpus

 \paragraph{Essay Authors} The corpus authors comprise a diverse group of L2 learners, representing a wide range of first languages and enrolled in graduate programs across various disciplines at multiple Canadian universities.
-Their English proficiency ranged from upper-intermediate to advanced, with an average score equivalent to IELTS Band 7 based on conversions from various standardized English language tests.
+Their English proficiency ranged from upper-intermediate to advanced, with an average score equivalent to IELTS band score\footnote{\url{https://ielts.org/take-a-test/your-results/ielts-scoring-in-detail}.} 7 based on conversions from various standardized English language tests.
 Scores varied from IELTS 6.5 to 8.5, with a standard deviation of 0.55.

+To support their writing, authors received a curated bibliography for each writing task, designed to facilitate literature review writing while reducing the burden of bibliographic searches.
+Before submitting their final drafts for expert assessments, they participated in peer review (for topics 1, 3, and 5) or group collaboration (for topics 2 and 4).
+These two measures were intended to enhance the overall quality of the submitted essays.

 \paragraph{Human Assessments} Most essays in the corpus were assessed by three (94.3\%) or two (5.0\%) independent human experts.
 As illustrated in Fig.~\ref{fig:illustraion}, the assessments consist of scores on a 10-point scale and comments based on 9 analytic assessment criteria.
 While scores were required, comments were optional for the assessors.
-A total of six assessors with professional experience in English language teaching participated at different stages of the research project.
+Six assessors with professional experience in English language teaching assessed at different stages of the research project.
 Table~\ref{tab:feedbackRate} provides basic information about them.

-The 9 assessment criteria (see Appendix~\ref{app:criteria} for details) include: (C1) material selection; (C2) material integration and citation; (C3) quality of key components; (C4) logic of structure; (C5) content and clarity of ideas; (C6) coherence (flow of ideas) ; (C7) cohesion (use of connectors); (C8) grammar and sentence structure; and (C9) academic vocabulary.
+The 9 assessment criteria include: (C1) material selection; (C2) material integration and citation; (C3) quality of key components; (C4) logic of structure; (C5) content and clarity of ideas; (C6) coherence (flow of ideas) ; (C7) cohesion (use of connectors); (C8) grammar and sentence structure; and (C9) academic vocabulary.
+Comparatively, criteria C2, C8, and C9 are more technical and objective, since there are clearer rules and conventions governing proper citation practices, grammatical correctness, and appropriate academic word usage.
+In contrast, other criteria require more interpretive judgment, making them relatively more subjective in nature.
+See Table~\ref{tab:assessmentCriteria} in Appendix~\ref{app:criteria} for details about these criteria.

 \paragraph{Assessment Quality} The 31 students who completed all writing tasks evaluated the quality of human assessments on a 4-point scale in an anonymous final project survey.
 Based on the 30 submitted survey responses, all participants agreed that the assessments were at least ``useful'' (rating = 3), with 24 participants (80\%) rating them as ``very useful'' (rating = 4).